aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 ### EV Certificates Cause Slowness

 [https://www.kpn.com/](https://www.kpn.com/)
-EV cert, no OSCP response stapled in the certificate.
+EV cert, no OCSP response stapled in the certificate.

 In short: the longer the EV cert check takes, the longer your site visitors stare at a blank screen.